Nikolai Utin: Exile

 When anarchist Mikhail Bakunin founded the monthly journal Narodnoye delo (The People's Cause) with funding from Zoya Obolenskaya in Geneva in 1868, he initially made Utin a co-editor with Nikolai Zhukovsky, but ultimately did not allow him to take part in creating the first issue.
 Utin, who did not believe that Bakunin's anarchism would appeal to a Russian audience, took control of the journal with the backing of several fellow emigres, including Olga Levashova, Zhukovsky's sister-in-law.
 Elisabeth Dmitrieff, a co-editor of the journal, used her inheritance to fund the newspaper.
 Utin ran the journal from 1868 to 1870.

 Well known in the expat Russian revolutionary community, he participated in the foundation of the Russian section of the International Workingmen's Association (IWA) with Elisabeth Dmitrieff.
 The Geneva group that founded this section, following Johann Philip Becker's suggestions, wrote to Karl Marx for support and strongly distanced themselves from Bakunin.

 Utin wrote the "Nouvelles Etrangères" section for l'Égalité, the French-language IWA newspaper based in Geneva, and eventually became editor-in-chief.
 When he turned away from Bakunin and towards the positions of Marx, he used his influence at this newspaper and Narodnoye delo to keep the revolutionary community in Geneva sympathetic to Marx and not Bakunin.

 On 17 April 1871, he wrote to Marx about his doubts regarding the Paris Commune, a movement that he ultimately did not join.
 However, he remained sympathetic to Elisabeth Dmitrieff, who had returned to Russia after the events of the Paris Commune, and so he was warned by Yekaterina Barteneva and her husband Victor Bartenev when Dmitrieff's partner, and later husband, Ivan Davydovski, had been arrested for murder and was in need of his help.
 On 17 December 1876, he wrote to Karl Marx, who found a lawyer to accept the case pro bono.

 After the split of the IWA, Utin withdrew from politics.
 He returned to Russia in 1878 and died on 1 December 1883 in Saint Petersburg.

+Writing

+Utin wrote for Kolokol and Vestnik Evropy under various pseudonyms.